-- 19.9.
-The Authority staff shall normally be eligible for a pension provided by its own scheme.
-Staff may opt out of the occupational pension scheme provided by the Authority, but that employers' contribution to any personal pension arrangement, including stakeholder pension shall normally be limited to the national insurance rebate level. - 19.10.
-Any proposal by the Authority to move from the existing pension arrangements, or to pay any redundancy or compensation for loss of office, requires the prior approval of the DfT on a case by case basis.
-Proposals on severance must comply with the rules in chapter 4 of Managing Public Money. - 20.
-Review of the Authority status - 20.1.
-The Authority will be reviewed every five years.
-The next review will be due in 2019. - 21.
-Arrangements in the event that the Authority is wound up - 21.1.
-The DfT shall put in place arrangements to ensure the orderly winding up of the Authority.
+19.9 The Authority staff shall normally be eligible for a pension provided by its own scheme.
+Staff may opt out of the occupational pension scheme provided by the Authority, but that employers' contribution to any personal pension arrangement, including stakeholder pension shall normally be limited to the national insurance rebate level.

+19.10 Any proposal by the Authority to move from the existing pension arrangements, or to pay any redundancy or compensation for loss of office, requires the prior approval of the DfT on a case by case basis.
+Proposals on severance must comply with the rules in chapter 4 of Managing Public Money.

+20. Review of the Authority status

+20.1 The Authority will be reviewed every five years.
+The next review will be due in 2019.

+21. Arrangements in the event that the Authority is wound up

+21.1 The DfT shall put in place arrangements to ensure the orderly winding up of the Authority.
 In particular it should ensure that the assets and liabilities of the Authority are passed to any successor organisation and accounted for properly.
 (In the event that there is no successor organisation, the assets and liabilities will revert to the DfT).
 To this end, the DfT shall:

-38 Schedule 4 part 4, 33(3)

 - ensure that procedures are in place in the Authority to gain independent assurance on key transactions, financial commitments, cash flows and other information needed to handle the wind-up effectively and to maintain the momentum of work inherited by any residuary body; - specify the basis for the valuation and accounting treatment of the Authority's assets and liabilities; - ensure that arrangements are in place to prepare closing accounts and pass to the C&AG for external audit, and that funds are in place to pay for such audits.
-It shall be for the C&AG to lay the final accounts in Parliament, together with his report on the accounts; - arrange for the most appropriate person to sign the closing accounts.
+It shall be for the arrange for the most appropriate person to sign the closing accounts.
 In the event that another NDPB takes on the role, responsibilities, assets and liabilities, the succeeding NDPB AO should sign the closing accounts.
-In the event that the DfT inherits the role, responsibilities, assets and liabilities, the DfT's AO should sign. - 21.2.
-The Authority shall provide the DfT with full details of all agreements where the Authority or its successors have a right to share in the financial gains of developers.
-It should also pass to the DfT details of any other forms of claw-back due to the Authority. - 22.
-Review of this Framework Document - 22.1.
-The Framework Document is to be reviewed annually and any amendments discussed at the sponsorship meetings.
+In the event that the DfT inherits the role, responsibilities, assets and liabilities, the DfT's AO should sign.